VascoLucas01/SimCorp-Project/Timeline.md

 ## August 11, 2023

-* Phase 2 of the Pentest Process: Intelligence Gathering - Host discovery (Continuation)
+* Phase 2 of the Pentest Process: Intelligence Gathering - Host discovery
-* Report (Continuation)
+* Report - Final Project Penetration Test Report

 ## August 12, 2023

-* Phase 2 of the Pentest Process: Intelligence Gathering - Understand the services, and OS (Continuation)
+* Phase 2 of the Pentest Process: Intelligence Gathering - Understand the services, and OS
-* Report (Continuation)
+* Report - Final Project Penetration Test Report

 ## August 13, 2023

-* Phase 2 of the Pentest Process: Intelligence Gathering - Nessus scans (Continuation)
+* Phase 4 of the Pentest Process: Vulnerability Analysis - Nessus scans
-* Report (Continuation)
+* Report - Final Project Penetration Test Report

 ## August 14, 2023

-* Phase 2 of the Pentest Process: Intelligence Gathering - Nessus scans (Continuation)
+* Phase 4 of the Pentest Process: Vulnerability Analysis - Nessus scans (Continuation)
+* Phase 5 of the Pentest Process: Exploitation (gain access)
-* Document the exploitation of the 10.0.0.123 system (user: bob)
+* Document the sucessfully exploitation of the 10.0.0.123 system (user: bob)
-* Report (Continuation)
+* Report - Final Project Penetration Test Report

 ## August 15, 2023

 * Phase 2 of the Pentest Process: Intelligence Gathering - Nmap (Continuation)
 * Meeting with blue team to monitor attack on machine 10.0.0.123
+* Report - Final Project Penetration Test Report

+## August 16, 2023

+* Live attack to a new machine (10.0.0.126) that shows up for a limited period on the SimCorp's network together with the blue team
+* Report - Web application vulnerabilty report

+## August 17, 2023

-* Report (Continuation)
+* Report - Web application vulnerabilty report (Continuation)